-Short for opening of a push campaign.
+Short for the opening of a push campaign.
 Batch measures 2 types of opens:

-- Direct opens that are the number of opt-in installs who opened your app by tapping the notification.
+Direct opens are the number of opt-in installs who opened your app by tapping the notification.

-- Influenced opens that are the number of users who received a notification and opened your app within the next 2 hours.
+Influenced opens are the number of users who received a notification and opened your app within the next 3 hours.

 Users who accepted to receive your notifications.